HongleiXie/hongleixie.github.io/_posts/2015-11-30-Assign-the-same-value-within-group.md

  run;
 ```

 Do you find the problem here?
-By doing so, it will not meet the second requirement because the output will flag record `4 e` to `0` but flag observation `4 f` to `1`!
+By doing so, it will not meet the second requirement!
 The trick I later thought of was to sort by `flag` in descending order and assign the rest of observations within the group `flag` value as same as the first one in the group.

 ```